Apsilae: History

+The first known record of the Apsilae occurs in the writings of Pliny of the 1st century AD, as well as of Flavius Arrianus in the 2nd century (Αψιλαι).

 The legal and cultural foundations of Apselia were established during the reign of King Julian (Julianus).
-During the Roman Empire period, under Emperor Trajan (98-117 CE), Apselia became an official administrative region.
+During the Roman Empire period, under Emperor Trajan (98-117 CE), Apselia became its official administrative region.
 However, by around 730 CE, Apselia came under the control of the stronger Abasgoi Principality, and by the second half of the 8th century, the region of Apsilae disappears from historical records.
 Apselia eventually became part of the Kingdom of Abkhazia after the inclusion of additional territories.

-Apsilians are considered the ancestors of the eastern Abkhazians.
-The ethnonym "Apsilians" has been preserved in the self-designation of the Abkhazians - Apsua, since they played a decisive role in the formation of the Abkhazian people.

-Location
+Important settlements

-The tribal territory was located on the Black Sea coast of the northwest Caucasus near the estuary of Kodori.
-The settlements of Sebastopolis and Tibeleos (associated with Tsebelda by George Hewitt) were located in their territory.
+The settlements of Sebastopolis and Tibeleos (associated with Tsebelda by George Hewitt) were located in Apselia.

 Identity

+The region has been a subject of political and ethnic debate, with scholars questioning whether the Apsilians are the ancestors of the modern-day Abkhazians or the Georgians.

-The Apsilae are considered the ancestors of the Abkhaz people (in Abkhaz Аҧсуаа Apswa).
+The Apsilae may have been the ancestors of the Abkhaz people (in Abkhaz Аҧсуаа, Apswa).
+They may have descended from the ancient Zygii people who settled in the Black Sea region.

 Their culture is known as the Tsebelda culture, marked by well-developed local manufacturing of metal products and tools.